North Jersey Transportation Planning Authority: Long Range Plan

 NJTPA planning activities are guided by its long range plan, which is updated every four years.
 The NJTPA Long Range Transportation Plan analyzes all aspects of transportation in northern and central New Jersey and sets an investment blueprint for the next 25 years.
 The Board of Trustees adopted the current plan, Plan 2050: Transportation.
 People.
 Opportunity., in September 2021.
 The plan incorporates emphasis areas established by the federal government, state government transportation and land use policy, and local government transportation goals.

 The plan considers the many transportation challenges the region faces: severe road congestion and unreliable travel times in many locations; public transit that serves many, but is limited in some areas and reaching capacity in others; a need for more facilities for safe walking and biking; and, perhaps most critically, the vital need for new rail tunnels under the Hudson River.

 Plan 2050 focuses on meeting these challenges by preserving and enhancing the region's roads, bridges, rail lines, port facilities and more.
 It also considers game changers such as self-driving cars, truck platoons, adaptive traffic signals, alternative fuel vehicles and the increase in ride hailing services.
 The plan also reflects input from citizens throughout North Jersey, who said they want walkable communities, more transit options, more reliable commute times and better access to jobs among other things.

 While mobility is a primary concern, Plan 2050 also considers how transportation investments can promote broader regional objectives.
 To that end, the plan incorporates the four themes and corresponding strategies that emerged from Together North Jersey, an extraordinary region-wide planning consortium launched in 2013, which NJTPA continues to play a leadership role in.

 Street Smart NJ

 Street Smart NJ is a public education campaign coordinated by the North Jersey Transportation Planning Authority that aims to raise awareness of pedestrian and motorist laws and change the behaviors that lead to pedestrian and cyclist crashes and fatalities.
-Obeying traffic laws and street signs is vital to everyone's health and safety.

 Street Smart NJ emphasizes educating drivers, pedestrians and bicyclists through mass media, as well as targeted enforcement.
 Since its inception in 2013, more than 200 partner agencies and communities have participated in Street Smart NJ in some way.
 The campaign uses outdoor, transit and online advertising, along with grassroots public awareness efforts and law enforcement to address pedestrian safety.

 Evaluations of previous Street Smart NJ campaigns have shown positive results.
 There was a 28 percent reduction in pedestrians jaywalking or crossing against the signal and a 40 percent reduction in drivers failing to yield to crossing pedestrians or cyclists following campaigns the NJTPA managed in March 2016.